 Backlinks With Authority

 Backlinks with authority that have been obtained organically compared to paid links, is a hugely important part of SEO.
-Paid links can lead to ‘quick wins’ and gaining backlinks with authority can take time, but in the long term it will have a greater impact on a site, leading to an increase in keyword rankings and site traffic.
+Paid links can lead to ‘quick wins’ and gaining backlinks with authority can take time, but in the long term it will have a greater impact on a site, leading to an increase in keyword rankings and site traffic for your Shopify store.

 Structured Data Markup

 Site speed is a crucial ranking signal for search engines, as slow speeds could annoy users and cause them to leave a site.
 Slow sites that have issues with large images etc. will be impacted with lower rankings since a user’s experience won’t be good.
 Which is why any site should consider its functionality and how this could severely impact site speed.
+When it comes to ecommerce, people have a learned set of behaviours and expectations about how a website should function and how the pages connect, so keep it simple.
+Including lots of elements that can slow a site can lead to frustrations for the visitor and ultimately they will just leave and visit an alternative online retailer.
 For more information around this, take a look at our blog about auditing a website’s speed, as well how site speed impacts a user's journey.

 Most Common Black Hat SEO Techniques